 Final thoughts about the best areas to stay in Valencia

 There you have it, the ultimate guide to where to stay in Valencia, area by area.
 Valencia has a lot to offer and this is also true when it comes to finding the perfect accommodation.
-From luxury hotels to cozy apartments, you are truly spoiled for choice.
-Now, whether you decide to stay in the city center or by the beach, the choice is yours.
+From luxury resorts and stylish boutique hotels to cozy apartments, you are truly spoiled for choice when staying in Valencia.